dgadiraju/retail_db/README.md

 Here are the instructions to setup this repository.

-* Clone the repository `git cone https://github.com/dgadiraju/retail_db.git`
+* Clone the repository `git clone https://github.com/dgadiraju/retail_db.git`
 * It will create folder called as retail_db.
 * Folder contains 6 sub folders
   * customers